ThomasSel/CV/README.md

 As a PhD student I have presented my work to audiences with different levels of familiarity with my work.
 This has taught me to communicate clearly and efficiently and to carefully chose the level of detail with which to present my ideas.
 I have also learned how to work and communicate as part of a team through collaborative projects at Makers Academy, and pair programming has helped teach me how to communicate technical ideas well.

-#### Organisation

-My studies have required me to be able to work independently and towards deadlines.
-In order to do so I have learned to organise myself by prioritising tasks and I am able to evaluate my progress in case I need to revaluate those priorities.

 #### Other Skills